Approximate Message Passing for sparse matrices with application to the equilibria of large ecological Lotka-Volterra systems: Proofs of Theorems and

-This section is essentially devoted towards proving Theorem~\ref{th-amp}.
-The first and most important step of the proof is to consider an AMP sequence where the function $h(\cdot, \ueta,t)$ is replaced with a polynomial, and to aply to this sequence the combinatorial technique of Bayati, Lelarge and Montanari in~\cite{bay-lel-mon-15}.
+The first and most important part of this section is common to the proofs of Theorems~\ref{th-amp-lip} and~\ref{th-amp-gal}.
+The idea is to consider an AMP sequence where the function $h(\cdot, \ueta,t)$ is replaced with a polynomial, and to apply to this sequence the combinatorial technique of Bayati, Lelarge and Montanari in~\cite{bay-lel-mon-15}.

+In the remainder, $c > 0$ and $C > 0$ denote absolute constants that can change from a display to another.